A self-hosted, single-user, ActivityPub powered microblog.

 All the development takes place on sourcehut, GitHub is only used as a mirror:

-Contributions are welcomed, check out the documentation for more details.
+Contributions are welcomed, check out the contributing section of the documentation for more details.

 The project is licensed under the GNU AGPL v3 LICENSE (see the LICENSE file).